benjamin421/aionbio/content/careers/labtech.md

 - Ability to work independently and manage time effectively

 ## Schedule
-Part-time position requiring 20-25 hours per week, with flexibility in scheduling.
+This position requires a minimum of 20 hours per week, with flexibility in scheduling.
 May include occasional weekend work as needed for time-sensitive experiments.
+A candidate with background in more core experimental procedures may have the opportunity for full time employment.

 ## Physical Requirements
 - Ability to stand for extended periods